jjkallas/alienMaze/README.md

-# Galactic maze creating... with brain problems.
+# A galactic maze creator... with brain problems.
 ![alt text](/spaceMonster.png)

-A program written in the Processing Language that generates playable mazes filled with aliens curious about math! by Jack Kallas
+A program written in the Processing Language that generates playable mazes filled with aliens curious about math!

+by Jack Kallas